Building Qemu

 make -j4 install

-This can take a bit of time depending on the processing power of your host.
+This can take a bit of time depending on the processing power of your host, among other factors.

 Trying Out Qemu

-Once the installation is done you can check that all went well by launching an empty virtual machine:
+Once the build and installation are done, you can check that all went well by launching an empty virtual machine:

 ./prefix/bin/qemu-system-x86_64 -nographic